LB presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

-Pere Guardiola’s has made name for himself in the football agent business.
-His has Luis Suarez as his number one client.
-Pep also have two sisters named Olga and Francesca.
+Pere Guardiola’s has made a name for himself in the football agent business.
+He has Luis Suarez as his number one client.
+Pep also has two sisters named Olga and Francesca.

 Pep Guardiola Relationship Life:

 Pep is currently married to Cristina Serra.
-Pep had these children named Marius, Maria and Valentine before he finally tired the knot of marriage in 2014.
+Pep had these children named Marius, Maria and Valentine before he finally tied the knot of marriage in 2014.

-They wedded was a discreet ceremony held at Catalonia.
+Their wedding was a discreet ceremony held in Catalonia.
 It was attended by only best of friends.

 Pep Guardiola Biography – Starting Football Career as a Ballboy:

 Pep Guardiola began his path to football greatness as a Nou Camp ballboy master.